Gradient-based Bi-level Optimization for Deep Learning: A Survey: Task Formulation

 \subsubsection{Different formulas without explicit hypergradient}

-The inner level objective and the outer level objective usually have the same mathematical form where the validation set is used to evaluate the performance of the model parameters.
-Yet, in some cases, the inner level objective and the outer level objective can be different.
-The work in~\cite{xu2021end} proposes to decompose molecular conformation prediction into two levels.
-The inner level problem aims to construct the molecular conformation by leveraging the predicted atom distances and the outer level problem aims to align the molecular conformation with the ground truth conformations.
-Using $\mathcal{L}^{in}$ and $\mathcal{L}^{out}$ to denote the reconstruction loss and the alignment loss respectively, we have,
+Generally, the inner and outer level objectives share a similar mathematical structure, with the validation set used to gauge the performance of the model parameters.
+However, there are instances where the inner and outer level objectives differ substantially due to their respective optimization of entirely distinct problems.

+(j) The study by \cite{xu2021end} exemplifies such a case.
+In this research, the prediction of molecular conformation is divided into two levels, each addressing a distinct problem.
+The inner level problem aims to construct the molecular conformation with the predicted atom distances by leveraging the physical constraint and the outer level problem aims to align the molecular conformation with the ground truth conformations, functioning as the main optimization component.
+As explicated in Table~\ref{tab: diff_no}(j), this setup forms a bi-level optimization problem where $\mathcal{L}^{in}$ and $\mathcal{L}^{out}$ denote the reconstruction and alignment losses, respectively.
+Here, $\boldsymbol{D}_{\boldsymbol{\phi}}$ signifies the predicted atom distances, parameterized by $\boldsymbol{\phi}$, while the inner variable, $\boldsymbol{\theta}$, represents the predicted molecular conformation.
+The culmination of this process is a finely-tuned neural network capable of accurately predicting atoms' distances.